 Boston Red Sox

-Marco Scutaro, OF Jeremy Hermida, SP John Lackey, OF Mike Cameron, 3B Adrian Beltre, UTIL Bill Hall, IF Kevin Frandsen
+Who's in: SS Marco Scutaro, OF Jeremy Hermida, SP John Lackey, OF Mike Cameron, 3B Adrian Beltre, UTIL Bill Hall, IF Kevin Frandsen

 Who's Out: C George Kottaras (C); SS Alex Gonzalez (SS); RP Takashi Saito (RHP);RP Billy Wagner (LHP); OF Jason Bay, 1BCasey Kotchman, SS Nick Green, OF Rocco Baldelli, SP Paul Byrd